How a town was bewitched by the magic of the FA Cup

 Ipswich Town 1978 FA Cup win celebrated 40 years on

 Although it's a phrase still trotted out every year, it often feels that the "magic of the Cup" has waned, if not disappeared completely.
-Forty years ago this weekend, however, when underdogs Ipswich Town beat Arsenal at Wembley, things were very different.
+Forty years ago though, when underdogs Ipswich Town beat Arsenal at Wembley, things were very different.

 "Geddis... taking on the the defender and winning....
 Osborne... one-nil!"